Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 A statutory auditor resigning before term completion must file Form ADT-3 with the ROC within 30 days under Section 140(2) of the Companies Act.
 The resignation letter must state reasons and disclose material facts.
 The company must appoint a replacement auditor at an EGM within 3 months and file Form ADT-1 for the new appointment.

 After the statutory audit and AGM approval of audited financial statements, the company files Form AOC-4 (financial statements) and Form MGT-7 (annual return) with the ROC through the MCA portal.
-Form AOC-4 must be filed within 30 days of the AGM.
+Form AOC-4 must be filed within 30 days of the AGM, and Form MGT-7 must be filed within 60 days of the AGM.
 The government fee ranges from ₹200 to ₹600 based on the company's authorized capital.

 Financial audit costs range from ₹9,999 for startups and small companies to ₹49,999 or more for established businesses.
-IncorpX offers all-inclusive packages starting at ₹9,999 covering statutory audit, CARO reporting, Form ADT-1 filing, management letter, and AGM coordination.
-Government fees for ADT-1 filing (₹300) and AOC-4 filing (₹200 to ₹600) are charged separately.
+IncorpX offers audit preparation support packages starting at ₹9,999, covering document compilation, CARO documentation preparation, Form ADT-1 filing assistance, and AGM coordination.
+Listed amounts are IncorpX professional charges for audit preparation support.
+Government fees for ADT-1 filing (₹300) and AOC-4 filing (₹200 to ₹600) are charged separately at actuals.

-IncorpX's ₹9,999 package includes complete statutory audit by ICAI-certified CAs, financial statement verification, internal control review, CARO 2020 reporting (where applicable), audit report preparation under SA 700, Form ADT-1 filing assistance, management letter with recommendations, director's report review, AGM coordination support, and a dedicated audit partner assigned to your company.
+IncorpX's ₹9,999 package includes complete audit preparation support: financial record compilation, pre-audit internal control review, CARO 2020 documentation preparation (where applicable), Form ADT-1 filing assistance, director's report review, AGM coordination support, and a dedicated audit coordinator assigned to your company.
+Listed amounts are IncorpX professional charges for audit preparation support.
+Government fees are charged separately at actuals.

 Government fees include ₹300 for Form ADT-1 (auditor appointment), ₹200 to ₹600 for Form AOC-4 (financial statement filing based on authorized capital), and ₹200 to ₹600 for Form MGT-7 (annual return filing).
 A new Digital Signature Certificate (DSC), if needed for filing, costs ₹1,500 to ₹2,500 per signatory with 2-year validity.